Experience Martha’s Vineyard – Oyster Farm Tour

 Greg & Dan told me that there are always free oysters for anyone who can swim out to the raft when they’re farming.
 Take heed this is not a short swim for those inclined, and remember you also have to swim back!

 Cottage City Tours do two farms tours every week.
-One organized by them through their website and the other partnering with our favorite local food experience tour company, Farm.Field.Sea.
 Tours can be picked up at Vineyard Haven harbor close to the inn.

 I was fortunate to have been invited along for this tour by Farm.Field.Sea and I send them a big thank you for sharing this awesome, truly local experience with me.